Capital Region's Metropolitan Planning Organization

 BRMPO is also designated as a Transportation Management Area (TMA) as it has a population greater than 200,000.

 Technical Advisory Committee (TAC): TAC's purpose is to provide technical guidance for the development, coordination, and implementation of a multi-modal transportation plan for the Baton Rouge area.
 The transportation technical advisory committee membership is comprised of representatives of general purpose government who manage the day-to-day technical aspects of the transportation system infrastructure.
 In order to broaden the base of technical expertise available to the committee, and meet Chapter I, Title 23 CFR part 450 sub part C450.306 (i), the requirements of the membership of the TAC include representatives from several affected transportation modes and community organizations.

 Transportation Policy Committee: The purpose of the TPC in the Baton Rouge transportation management area is to provide policy guidance for the development, coordination and implementation of a multi-modal Transportation Plan for the Baton Rouge area.

 Bicycle and Pedestrian Advisory Committee: The BRMPO Bicycle and Pedestrian Advisory Committee is established under the authority of the BRMPO Transportation Policy Committee.

-The committee aims to improve bicycling and pedestrian conditions for commuters, children and elderly, persons with disabilities and recreational bicyclists and walkers of the area.
+The committee aims to improve bicycling and pedestrian conditions for commuters, children, elderly, persons with disabilities, recreational bicyclists, and walkers of the area.
 In addition, the committee analyzes issues arising within the planning area of transportation management from a bicycle and pedestrian perspective.
 The committee makes recommendations to the MPO Transportation Technical Advisory and Policy Committees.

 Coordinated Human Transportation Services Committee (CHTSC):The BRMPO Coordinated Human Services Transportation Planning Committee is established under the authority of the BRMPO Transportation Policy Committee.